simonliuanu/PeakNote/Personas_UserStory.md

 **Scenario:**
 After an important client meeting, Miguel finalizes the meeting summary and chooses to download a PDF version for documentation.
 Additionally, he shares it directly with his sales team on Microsoft Teams to keep everyone aligned.

+#### **User Story 6: Link‑Based Summary Generation**

+**As a** busy team lead,
+**I want to** paste a Microsoft Teams meeting link into PeakNote and instantly receive a summary,
+**so that** I can quickly obtain the summary in a convenient and error-free way.

+**Scenario:**
+John Smith pastes a meeting URL into PeakNote.
+The tool retrieves the recording, transcribes it, and returns a structured summary of discussion points, decisions, and action items within minutes, enabling him to move on quickly.

+#### **User Story 7: Multi‑Template Summaries**

+**As a** project manager,
+**I want to** generate one‑click summaries in different formats (Standard, Client, Scrum, Daily Stand‑up),
+**so that** each audience receives a record tailored to their needs.

+**Scenario:**
+Emily hosts various meetings.
+After each session, she selects “Client,” “Scrum,” “Daily Stand‑up,” or “Standard” in PeakNote.
+The system instantly outputs a pre‑formatted summary, eliminating manual re‑editing.

 ---

 ### **Requirements Elicitation**